ShahriarDhruvo/Some-IDE-Templates/README.md

 # Vs Code CPP template
 This is a cpp header template for vs code.
-Type incl to tigger it.
+Type inc to tigger it.